 - Students participating in a study abroad/away program for a single semester.
-A copy of your program acceptance/admittance will be required, if there are no charges on your account reflecting your status.
+A copy of your program acceptance letter will be required.

 *All students receiving aid who will graduate at the completion of the fall term will need to contact the Student Financial Services office as soon as possible so that all their aid can be adjusted accordingly.